 The people who call Norwalk home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Norwalk residents report their race to be White, followed by Native American.
-Important ancestries of people in Norwalk include Irish, English, Norwegian, and Italian.
+The greatest number of Norwalk residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Norwalk include German, Irish, English, Norwegian, and Dutch.

 The most common language spoken in Norwalk is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Polish and Spanish.